 Unfortunately, the rainforests have been disappearing rapidly due to globalization and deforestation, leaving many animals homeless, injured, starving and vulnerable to opportunistic hunters.

-- Commercial logging began in 1973
+- Commercial logging began in 1973.

-- These forests, with the animals included, were burned, logged and cleared, and then replaced with agricultural land, or palm plantations, WHICH STILL CONTINUES TODAY.
+- Large Corporations came in and started to purchase land and Borneo’s resources and these forests, with the animals included, were burned, logged and cleared, and then replaced with agricultural land, or palm plantations, which still continues today.

-Consumer demand is causing extensive Oil Palm Plantations to degrade the land, which is home for pygmy elephants and other wildlife.
-This causes fragmentation, disrupting migration routes and accessibility from each other and vital food supplies.
+Consumer demand is causing extensive Oil Palm Plantations to degrade the land, which is home for the pygmy elephants and other wildlife.
+This causes fragmentation, disrupting migration routes and herd accessibility from each other and vital food supplies.

-70% of the rainforest has already been destroyed from logging and Palm oil Plantations.
+- 70% of the rainforest has already been destroyed from logging and Palm oil Plantations.